camilaagw/DS-DE-training-notes/README.md

 Engineering:
 - [System-design-primer](https://github.com/donnemartin/system-design-primer): Mindblowing  collection of resources to learn how to build systems at scale.
 - [Post by a16z](https://future.a16z.com/emerging-architectures-modern-data-infrastructure/): Emerging Architectures for Modern Data Infrastructure.
 Oct.
 2020.
+- [crack-the-system-design-interview](https://tianpan.co/notes/2016-02-13-crack-the-system-design-interview): A collection of system design use cases.